Sowmya-ai/Projects/Skiing Search Engine/README.md

 ## Overview

--In this project we've built a search engine from scratch for Skiing with over 100,000 crawled web pages which were then indexed.
+- In this project we've built a search engine from scratch for Skiing with over 100,000 crawled web pages which were then indexed.
--We then ran 3 different relevance models namely Vector Space Relevance Model, PageRank and HITS.
+- We then ran 3 different relevance models namely Vector Space Relevance Model, PageRank and HITS.
--This was followed by QE and Clustering steps.
+- This was followed by QE and Clustering steps.
--In Clustering we implemented both Hierarchical and Flat Clustering.
+- In Clustering we implemented both Hierarchical and Flat Clustering.
--Query Expansion based on Association, Metric and Scalar clusters were implemented
+- Query Expansion based on Association, Metric and Scalar clusters were implemented

 ## Technologies used